rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/working-with-containers.md

   </TabItem>
 </Tabs>

 You can then access the container via the browser here: [http://localhost:8080/](http://localhost:8080/).
-The port will be accessible on all network interfaces of the host machine.

-*Note: Exposed ports on Windows are currently only accessible through the `localhost` network interface (see issue [#1180](https://github.com/rancher-sandbox/rancher-desktop/issues/1180)).
+*Note: By default the exposed ports are accessible on all network interfaces on macOS and Linux.
+However, on Windows, the exposed ports are currently only accessible through the localhost network interface (see issue [#1180](https://github.com/rancher-sandbox/rancher-desktop/issues/1180)).
 As a workaround, you can [configure a `portproxy` on the windows host](https://github.com/rancher-sandbox/rancher-desktop/issues/1180#issuecomment-1005514200) to expose the port to additional network interfaces.*

 ```
 netsh interface portproxy add v4tov4 listenport=8080 listenaddress=0.0.0.0 connectport=8080 connectaddress=localhost